 Jane Clarke is a dietitian, nutritionist and food writer.
 She founded Nourish by Jane Clarke to provide inspiration, advice and delicious recipe ideas for anyone whose enjoyment of food or ability to eat well is hampered by illness.
 She’s been a dietitian for more than 30 years and runs a specialist cancer and dementia nutrition practice in London.
 She also knows first-hand what it’s like to care for someone whose life is affected by a serious health condition, as her dad has a rare form of dementia.
 Jane believes that food nourishes your life, not just your body.

 This week for our guest blog post, we’re posting this delicious recipe that the team at Nourish with Jane Clarke have sent our way.
-I love to share recipes on social media for those of you who are going through treatment and not feeling up …
+We love to share recipes on social media for those of you who are going through treatment and not feeling up …